thomastkim/php-to-js/README.md

 This package allows you to simply convert and transfer your PHP variables to use in JavaScript.

-This is a very simple package I made for practice / fun.
+This is a package I made for practice / fun.
+Please use [Jeffrey Way's package](https://github.com/laracasts/PHP-Vars-To-Js-Transformer) instead.

 ## Installation